-After lamenting the loss of Dr. Scholl’s together, Don reluctantly accompanies Roger (John Slattery) down to the casting area where he watches with cynical bemusement as Roger plays Richard Dawson to the young sets of twins who came to audition for Fred Rumsen’s double-sided aluminum commercial.
-Don’s bemusement grows to discomfort with the increasingly lecherous turn of events, but Roger compels him to stay and entertain Eleanor (Megan Stier) whose twin sister Mirabelle (Alexis Stier) is the current object of Roger’s affection.
+After lamenting the loss of Dr. Scholl’s together, Don reluctantly accompanies Roger (John Slattery) down to the casting area where he watches with cynical bemusement as Roger plays Richard Dawson to the young sets of twins who came to audition for a double-sided aluminum commercial being casted by Fred Rumsen (Joel Murray).
+Don’s amusement grows to discomfort with the increasingly lecherous turn of events, but Roger compels him to stay and entertain Eleanor (Megan Stier) whose twin sister Mirabelle (Alexis Stier) is the current object of Roger’s affection.

 Roger’s insistence turns out to be fortuitous as it means Don is still in the office and able to act fast when the silver-haired ad man suffers a mid-coital heart attack, juxtaposed by the dulcet sounds of the McGuire Sisters’ cover of “Volare”.
 As a delusional Roger starts calling out for Mirabelle while on the gurney, Don smacks him and reminds him that his wife’s name is Mona.
 That’s what friends are for.

 Friends or not, Don’s existential crisis is now in full swing as he finds himself at Rachel Menken’s apartment door, admitting his vulnerability (“I don’t like feeling like this”) and asking to come in.
 She knows just as well as we do what’s about to happen next…